s-albert/comment-ts/README.md

 # Comment TS
 "Comment TS" is a Visual Studio Code extension that automatically generates a template for JSDoc comments.
 It is adapted for TypeScript files.
-Typescript comes with a lot of language annotations, which should not be dublicated to the comments.
+Typescript comes with a lot of language annotations, which should not be duplicated in the comments.

 # Tags
 Supports JSDoc and Closure Compiler tags: @description, @param, @returns, @template.